 Average Total Compensation

-Snap has a high compensation package, which is worth knowing during the offer negotiation.
+Snapchat has a high compensation package, which is worth knowing during the offer negotiation.
 Their average salaries for technical hires range from $193,342 (in the 25th percentile) to $273,544 (in the 75th percentile).
-The average salary is $237,743 while the top 10% earn $319,865.
-For this reason, the interviews are difficult, and the baseline to hire is extremely high.
+The average salary is $237,743, while the top 10% earn $319,865.
+For this reason, the interviews are difficult, and the hiring baseline is extremely high.

-A recent data scientist with five years of experience also managed to get an offer at Snap that offered a $195K base salary with $280K of stock options plus a $20K bonus.
+A recent data scientist with five years of experience also got an offer at Snapchat that offered a $195K base salary with $280K of stock options plus a $20K bonus.
 This comes out to a yearly total compensation of almost $300K in just the first year.

-Snap is also doing pretty good right now.
-They recruited a lot of good talent from Facebook, Google, Amazon, etc… companies, and engineering culture is good as well.
-Given multiple offers, Snap can usually beat any other offer in terms of total compensation in data science.
+Snapchat is also doing pretty well right now.
+They recruited a lot of good talent from Facebook, Google, Amazon, etc… companies, and engineering culture is also good.
+Given multiple offers, Snap can usually beat any other offer regarding total compensation in data science.

-From the company culture, it’s noted that the people in data science teams have good work-life balance and do not get stressed too often within project release deadlines.
-However, different teams can have different cultures, and there are horror stories about some data science teams at Facebook, which can be similar at Snap.
+The company culture notes that the people in data science teams have good work-life balance and do not get stressed too often within project release deadlines.
+However, different teams can have different cultures, and there are horror stories about some data science teams at Facebook, which can be similar to Snapchat.